nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 In some cases, you may need to validate the entire model, not just individual fields.
 This can be done by writing a custom validation function for the whole model using the `@model_validator` decorator.

 For example, let\'s say we have a User model where the name and id must meet specific conditions together.
 For instance, we only allow users with even IDs to have names that start with a capital letter.
-We can enforce this logic using a @model_validator (modify `src/advanced_pydantic/main.py`):
+We can enforce this logic using a @model_validator.

+5. Using the `@model_validator decorator` (`src/advanced_pydantic/main.py`) (Modify):

 ```python
 from pydantic import BaseModel, Field, model_validator